• Skip to primary navigation

 I get a lot of emails from teachers asking for teaching advice, and I try to put those into blog posts, because I figure they probably have questions a lot of the same questions as other teachers do.
 One question I get a lot is : How do I plan a French lesson?

 We know that kids need to be engaged and doing something with the language, but what does that look like?
-Here is how I break down a typical 50 minute lesson with a beginning French class.
+Here is how I break down a typical 50 minute French lesson with beginning students.

 1. Start French class with a bell-ringer

 I have always had a bellwork activity.
-It is just the most efficient way to start class, take attendance, get students ready, and quickly review yesterday’s concept before starting a lesson.
+It is just the most efficient way to start a French lesson, take attendance, get students ready, and quickly review yesterday’s concept before starting a lesson.

 When I started teaching, I graded them all.
 I think I felt like if it wasn’t for a grade, they wouldn’t do it.
 And sometimes they wouldn’t… but that’s a different story.